-The on-campus book delivery service for Goethe University employees is still available. https://www.ub.uni-frankfurt.de/corona/buch.html Details of all available services can be found on the library's service monitor: www.ub.uni-frankfurt.de/corona/monitor.html
+Details of all available services can be found on the library's Service Monitor: www.ub.uni-frankfurt.de/corona/monitor.html

-In-house events with external guests that take place for professional, official or business reasons may generally only take place in the 2021/22 winter semester if they are separate from curricular teaching activities in terms of venue and time schedule, i.e. from Monday to Friday after 8:00 pm and at the weekend.
+Such events may generally only take place in the 2021/22 winter semester if they are separate from curricular teaching activities in terms of venue and time schedule, i.e. from Monday to Friday after 8:00 pm and at the weekend.
 If it is ensured that no teaching activities are underway in the building at the same time, the event can also take place within the core hours.

 Until further notice, it is not possible to invite international guests (entering the country from abroad) to events in Goethe University buildings.
-An exception is events taking place in Goethe University's guest houses and, in specific cases, curricular teaching activities with international lecturers:
+The only exceptions here are events in Goethe University's guest houses and, in specific cases, curricular teaching activities with international lecturers: